blobb3/SpaceBugInvasion/README.md

      ```bash
     python alien_invasion.py

-Remember, the universe of *"Space Bugged: Alien Extermination!"* is ever-expanding, with new features and improvements being added regularly.
+Of course, the universe of *"Space Bugged: Alien Extermination!"* is ever-expanding, with new features and improvements being added regularly.

 Enjoy the game and happy coding!